SHOW NOTES:

 Notes

-This piece was written as the final installment of the "American Language" series, the one dealing with death and renewal.
+This piece was written as the final installment of the American Language series, the one dealing with death and renewal.
 I performed it out of order, number 3 instead of number 5, because of the untimely death of my friend Richard Hilton from AIDS-related causes in 1993.
-I felt that I wanted to honor Richard by plunging into a show about death not long after his passing; also, maybe I needed to do the show then to express some grief.
+I felt that I wanted to honor Richard by plunging into a show about death not long after his passing; also, maybe I needed to do the performance then to express some grief.
 The first part of the show I wrote was a poem called "Death of the Document," which I read as a tribute to Richard at his memorial service in August of 1993.

 While putting together the performance, I began to question things like, What does it mean when somebody is gone?
 Why do we tend to remember only their saintly qualities, not their more human ones?
 And, more to the point, how does memory really work?
-The show included video and slide imagery, Slugg Jello on cello, Jeri Francis on electric guitar, and choreography by Anne Cooper, who appeared in the show as a masked skeleton figure with whom I danced.
-Erotic photographic imagery by Geoff Manasse was featured as a backdrop for the finale, a Patti-Smith-inspired version of the BeeGees' "Stayin' Alive."
+The show included video and slide imagery, Slugg Jello on cello, Jeri Francis on electric guitar, and choreography by Anne Cooper, who appeared in the performance as a masked skeleton figure with whom I danced.
+Erotic photographic imagery by Geoff Manasse was featured as a backdrop for the finale, a Patti Smith–inspired version of the BeeGees' "Stayin' Alive."